|Russia launches a twin for its largest comsat

 By the end of June, within the Proton's return-to-flight manifest, the launch of Ekspress-AM6 was set for October 21.
 Following the Proton's successful launch on September 28, the Briz-M upper stage for the Express-AM6 mission was loaded with propellant during the first week of October.
 It was integrated with the satellite on October 8.
 A day later, the payload section was covered with a payload fairing.
 On October 14, the completed payload section was integrated with the three lower stages of the Proton rocket.
 On October 16, a fully assembled vehicle left Building 92-A50 and traveled to a specialized site for a two-day loading of pressurized gas onboard Briz-M. On October 18, at 04:30 Moscow Time, the Proton with Ekspress-AM6 was rolled out to a launch pad at Site 81 in Baikonur.

-Above: Proton with Ekspress-AM6 shortly after its arrival to the launch pad on Oct.
-18, 2014.
+Proton with Ekspress-AM6 shortly after its arrival to the launch pad on October 18, 2014.

 Known contractors in the Ekspress-AM6 project: